dmohle/tPythonStringsLists/README.md

 Note: You can assume that the input text does not contain any punctuation other than periods.

-Feel free to modify the assignment based on the level of your students and any specific requirements you have for the assignment.
+Feel free to add or modify your code beyond the minimum requirements.
+Explore a few new Python programming concepts!

 # Test your program code with the provided text:
 text = "Python is an amazing programming language.
 It is versatile, easy to learn, and powerful."